MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-drill.md

 As you work in Drill mode, you get to decide how drill down and expanding impacts the other visualizations on the page.

 By default, drilling won't filter other visuals in a report.
-You can enable this feature in Power BI Desktop and Power BI service.
+You can enable this feature in Power BI Desktop and the Power BI service.

 1. In Desktop, select the **Format** tab and select the checkbox for **Drilling filters other visuals**.